matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 private Set<Author> authors = new HashSet<>();
 ```

-- Different author will have different id and different locations in Set collection.
+- A different author will have different id and different locations in Set collection.

 ***

 ## JPA Entity Relationship

-- One to One - `@OneToOne` - One entity is related to one other entity.
+- `@OneToOne:` One entity related to one other entity.
-- One to Many - `@OneToMany` - One entity is related to many entities (List, Set, Map, SortedSet, SortedMap).
+- `@OneToMany:` One entity related to many entities (`List`, `Set`, `Map`, `SortedSet`, `SortedMap`).
-- Many to One - `@ManyToOne` - The inverse relationship of One to Many.
+- `@ManyToOne:` The inverse relationship of One to Many.
-- Many to Many - `@ManyToMany`:
+- `@ManyToMany:`
-    - Many entities are related to many entities.
+    - Many entities related to many entities.
     - Each has a List or Set reference to the other.
-    - A join table is used to define the relationships.
+    - A join table used to define the relationships.

 ### Unidirectional vs Bidirectional

 - Unidirectional is one-way:
-    - Mapping is only done one way.
-One side of the relationship will not know about the other.
+    - Mapping only done one way.
+    - One side of the relationship will not know about the other.
 - Bidirectional is two way:
     - Both sides know about each other.
     - Generally recommended to use Bidirectional, since you can navigate the graph in either direction.

 ### Fetch Type

-- Lazy Fetch Type - Data is not queried until referenced.
+- Lazy Fetch Type: Data not queried until referenced.
-- Eager Fetch Type - Data is queried up front.
+- Eager Fetch Type: Data queried up front.
 - Hibernate 5 Supports the JPA 2.1 Fetch Type Defaults.
 - JPA 2.1 Fetch Type Defaults:
-    - OneToMany - Lazy.
-    - ManyToOne - Eager.
+    - `@OneToMany` - Lazy
+    - `@ManyToOne` - Eager (other side is One = Eager)
-    - ManyToMany - Lazy.
+    - `@ManyToMany` - Lazy
-    - OneToOne - Eager.
+    - `@OneToOne` - Eager

 ### JPA Cascade Types

-- JPA Cascade Types Control how state changes are cascaded from parent objects to child objects.
+- JPA Cascade Types Control how state changes cascaded from parent objects to child objects.
 - JPA Cascade Types:
-    - PERSIST - Save operations will cascade to related entities.
+    - PERSIST: Save operations will cascade to related entities.
-    - MERGE - Related entities are merged when the owning entity is merged.
+    - MERGE: Related entities merged when the owning entity merged.
-    - REFRESH - Related entities are refreshed when the owning entity is refreshed.
+    - REFRESH: - Related entities refreshed when the owning entity refreshed.
-    - REMOVE - Removes all related entities when the owning entity is deleted.
+    - REMOVE: Removes all related entities when the owning entity deleted.
-    - DETACH - Detaches all related entities if a manual detach occurs.
+    - DETACH: Detaches all related entities if a manual detach occurs.
-    - ALL - Applies all the above cascade options.
+    - ALL: Applies all the above cascade options.
-- By default, no operations are cascaded.
+- By default, no operations cascaded.

 ### Embeddable Types